Ramesh86-TurBo/Data-Visualization-Of-Communication-Engineering-Concepts-Using-Python/README.md

 Libraries used: Matplotlib, Numpy, Scipy

-1) EXP1: To simulate Amplitude Modulation(AM) & Demodulation using Python
+B) EXP1: To simulate Amplitude Modulation(AM) & Demodulation using Python

+Concept:
-Concept: Amplitude Modulation (AM) is a technique that encodes information by varying the amplitude of a high-frequency carrier signal based on a lower-frequency message signal.
+Amplitude Modulation (AM) is a technique that encodes information by varying the amplitude of a high-frequency carrier signal based on a lower-frequency message signal.
 Demodulation is the process of extracting the original message signal from the modulated carrier signal.

 Program Details:
 1. The program imports the necessary modules: `matplotlib.pyplot`, `numpy`, and `scipy.fft`.